Changissnz/selfinterest/README.md

 forms from that principle; this reasoning suffices for more complex cases of multiple principles definitely responsible for the form.
 The "principle" explains the structure of what is.
-One notion, of the category of correspondence theory, is the human being that is bound to a right principle must not forsake the principle, lest they also forsake their ethical composition, that from the kernel of goodness.
+One notion, in the category of correspondence theory, is the human being that is bound to a right principle must not forsake the principle, lest they also forsake their ethical composition, that from the kernel of goodness.
 This, in turn, leads to the predictability